Rugby, Warwickshire: National representation

 Following the recommendations of the Boundary Commission for England, Warwickshire was allocated a sixth parliamentary seat.
 In the 2010 general election, the existing Rugby and Kenilworth constituency was abolished and split in two.
 A new Rugby constituency was created, and a new constituency of Kenilworth and Southam formed to the south of Rugby, and as a result the town regained its pre-1983 status of returning its own member of parliament, albeit with the addition of the Bulkington Ward from Nuneaton.
 Jeremy Wright chose to stand for Kenilworth and Southam in the 2010 general election and was successful.
 Mark Pawsey, son of former Rugby MP Jim Pawsey, was elected for Rugby in 2010.
+In the 2024 general election the Labour Party's John Slinger won the seat from the Conservatives.

 Local government

 Rugby is administered by two local authorities: Rugby Borough Council which covers Rugby and its surrounding countryside, and Warwickshire County Council.
 The two authorities are responsible for different aspects of local government.
 Rugby is an unparished area and so does not have its own town council.